carrot-garden/carrot-maven/carrot-maven-aws-plugin/carrot-maven-aws-plugin-test-image-build/readme.md

 ### demo

-to try it for yourself, you need:
+to try it for yourself, you should:

 * clone in eclipse the
 [carrot-maven]